Mental Health Facilities Winfield, IL

 Linden Oaks Behavioral Health At Naperville - 4.9 miles from Winfield, IL

 Linden Oaks Behavioral Health At Naperville is a mental health treatment clinic in Naperville, Illinois, located at 1335 North Mill Street, in the 60565 zip code.
 Linden Oaks Behavioral Health At Naperville provides partial hospitalization/day treatment and outpatient treatment.
-Linden Oaks Behavioral Health At Naperville provides individual psychotherapy, cognitive behavioral therapy and psychotropic medication to young adults, children / adolescents and adults.
+Linden Oaks Behavioral Health At Naperville provides dialectical behavior therapy, activity therapy and individual psychotherapy to seniors 65 or older, adults and children / adolescents.
 Linden Oaks Behavioral Health At Naperville also supports children/adolescents with serious emotional disturbance, transitional age young adults and people requiring dual diagnosis treatment.
-Additional services provided by Linden Oaks Behavioral Health At Naperville consist of family psychoeducation, suicide prevention services and illness management and recovery.
+Additional services provided by Linden Oaks Behavioral Health At Naperville consist of illness management and recovery, suicide prevention services and education services.

 Learn More